From hip surgery to therapy, we can help improve your movement and lessen your hip pain.

 Some of the common ailments that are associated with hip pain are:

-Our team of orthopedic specialists can offer hip treatment and hip surgery in Raleigh that can give you back your mobility and restore your quality of life.
-From tendonitis to hip injuries in Raleigh, Cary, Garner and beyond, we can treat a variety of orthopedic needs and provide you with an exceptional patient experience.
+Our team of orthopedic specialists can offer hip treatment and hip surgery that can give you back your mobility and restore your quality of life.
+From tendonitis to hip injuries and beyond, we can treat a variety of orthopedic needs and provide you with an exceptional patient experience.

-After coming in for your appointment at Wake Orthopaedics, our anterior hip replacement specialist (Dr. Harris) may suggest this specialized form of hip replacement surgery to help solve your hip or joint problems.
+After coming in for your appointment at Wake Orthopaedics, one of our anterior hip replacement specialists (Dr. Harris or Dr. Ruffolo) may suggest this specialized form of hip replacement surgery to help solve your hip or joint problems.

 During an anterior hip replacement procedure, one of our surgeons will make an incision on the front of the hip rather than the back or the side (as in the traditional procedure).
 The location of the incision means the patient doesn't sit on the incision throughout recovery.
 The surgeon is also able to enter the incision and spread the muscle rather than cutting and detaching it from the bone to access the hip joint.
 This technique used during an anterior total hip replacement procedure minimizes muscle damage and has the potential to: